wolf/jan-2021-branches-presentation/Mar-2021-MUG-branches-presentation.md

 ## What are the most important things I can teach you?

-* Branching is useful quick and easy
+* Branching is useful, quick, and easy
 * Branches let you handle multiple problems at once
 * Commit often.
 Commit before merging, rebasing, or switching (unless you are explicitly trying to take your changes with you to another branch)
 * Merge puts your commits _onto_ the target branch